willegetz/willegetz.github.io/rpg/player/frostlake/loot.md

 ### Angus
 Stone of Destiny (Encourages me to follow my destiny)

-Stone of Power (Let's me see the relative power lever compared to me / Yellow is equivelant, Green is weaker, Red is more powerful)
+Stone of Power (Let's me see the relative power lever of people when compared to me / Yellow is equivelant, Green is weaker, Red is more powerful)

 +1 Heavy Steel Shield